Meilleures stations pour le ski de printemps au Québec

 Sommet Morin Heights is a convivial, family-friendly ski mountain with thirty-nine runs ranging in level from beginner to expert.
 Whether for alpine touring or a family outing, the mountain is a splendid place for spring skiing.

 Spring skiing in the Laurentians is synonymous with the now highly renowned Pentapic.
-And this year, the event will be live from Sommet Morin Heights!
+And this year, for the second consecutive year, the event will be live from Sommet Morin Heights!
+Dancing, sledding, and crazy tricks are on the agenda.
 This delightful day offers alpine touring ascensions in collaboration with Arc’teryx, snow park challenges designed by experts, water skiing (without a boat) and après-ski with a DJ that will keep you grooving until sunset.
-Get out your vintage goggles and best ski clothes, and buy your ticket—if there are any left!
+Get out your vintage sunglasses and best ski clothes, and buy your ticket—if there are any left!
+On April 5, Sommet Morin Heights is the place to be!

 3. Spring Skiing at Mont Tremblant